bsideslisbon/2016/ctf/web/200_Hasher/README.md

 ![Interface](web200_1.JPG)

-Basically you had an input textbox and when you submited the value the server whould return the sha256sum of that value.
+Basically you had an input textbox and when you submited the value the server would return the sha256sum of that value.

 This is the source of the index.php file: